Ryota-Onuma/my-website/src/app/contents/en/qq-english.md

   - English
 ---

+# grammers

+## 1. Units for uncountable nouns

+- a sack of flour / a box of flour / a slice of something
+- Examples:
+- “I bought a sack of flour at the store.”
+- “Could I have a slice of bread?”

+## 2. looks like (noun/pronoun) vs. looks (adjective)

+- “He looks like a famous singer.” vs. “He looks tired.”

+## 3. Possessive forms

+1. Possessive noun (e.g., “Tom’s book”)
+2. Possessive adjective (my/your/his/her/their book)
+3. Possessive pronoun (mine/yours/his/hers/theirs)

+## 4. Second Conditional vs. Third Conditional

+- Second Conditional (present/future unreal):
+- “If I had more time, I would travel abroad.”
+- Third Conditional (past hypothetical):
+- “If I had known about the event, I would have gone.”

+## 5. distinguish A from B / distinguish between A, B, and C

+- “I can distinguish facts from opinions.”
+- “We don’t distinguish between a paper clip, a binder clip, and a bulldog clip.”

+## 6. prefer A (noun/verb-ing) to B

+- “I prefer buying coffee at a café to buying it at a convenience store.”
+- “I prefer coffee to tea.”

+## 7. see someone + verb- ing vs. see someone + verb (base form)

+- see someone + verb- ing: partial or in- progress action
+- “I saw him driving a taxi.”
+- see someone + verb (base form): the entire action from start to finish
+- “I saw him play the piano.”

+⸻

+# words/phrases

-## 1. make + noun1. make + noun
+## 1. make + noun

 - make my bed (to tidy or arrange your bed)
 - make dinner (to prepare dinner)

-## 2. Units for uncountable nouns

--	a sack of flour
--	a box of flour
--	a slice of something (cut from a loaf of something)

-Examples:
--	“I bought a sack of flour at the store.”
--	“Could I have a slice of bread?”

-## 3. blockbuster
+## 2. blockbuster

--	Refers to something extremely popular and successful, often used for movies or books.
+- Something extremely popular and successful (often a movie or book).

-Example:
 - “That movie was a real blockbuster.”

-## 4. lines
+## 3. lines

 - The words an actor speaks in a movie or play.

-Example:
 - “He has a lot of lines to memorize for this role.”

-## 5. run in the (someone’s) blood
+## 4. run in the (someone’s) blood

--	Indicates a trait or talent that is inherited or passed down through family.
+- A trait/talent that is inherited.

-Example:
 - “Music runs in his blood.”

-## 6. get along with
+## 5. get along with

--	To have a good relationship with someone.
+- To have a good relationship with.

-Example:
 - “I get along with all my classmates.”

-## 7. resemble X in Y
+## 6. resemble X in Y

 - To look like someone (X) in a specific aspect (Y).

-Example:
 - “She resembles her father in personality.”

-## 8. mother-in-law
+## 7. mother- in- law

--	The mother of your husband or wife.
+- The mother of your spouse.

-## 9. relatives
+## 8. relatives

 - People related to you by blood or marriage.

-## 10. vertical / horizontal (adjectives)
+## 9. vertical / horizontal (adjectives)

-vertically / horizontally (adverbs)
+- vertically / horizontally (adverbs)

-Examples:
 - “The lines should be drawn vertically.”
 - “Please place the sheet horizontally.”

-## 11. looks like (noun/pronoun) vs. looks (adjective)

--	looks like (noun/pronoun): “He looks like a famous singer.”
--	looks (adjective): “He looks tired.”

-## 12. Possessive forms

-1. Possessive noun (e.g., “Tom’s book”)
-2. Possessive adjective (my/your/his/her/their book)
-3. Possessive pronoun (mine/yours/his/hers/theirs)

-## 13. Second Conditional vs. Third Conditional

-### Second Conditional: Talks about present or future unreal situations.

-Example: “If I had more time, I would travel abroad.”

-### Third Conditional: Talks about hypothetical situations in the past.

-Example: “If I had known about the event, I would have gone.”

-## 14. distinguish A from B / distinguish between A, B, and C

--	“I can distinguish facts from opinions.”
--	“We don’t distinguish between a paper clip, a binder clip, and a bulldog clip.”

-## 15. ran out of A
+## 10. ran out of A

--	Means something is completely used up or finished.
+- Completely used up or finished.

-Example: “My laptop ran out of battery.”
+- “My laptop ran out of battery.”

-## 16. owe
+## 11. owe

 - To have a debt or obligation to someone.

-Example:
 - “I owe my friend 10 dollars.”

-## 17. prefer A (noun/verb-ing) to B

--	Indicates you like A more than B.

-Examples:
--	“I prefer buying coffee at a café to buying it at a convenience store.”
--	“I prefer coffee to tea.”

-## 18. see someone + verb-ing vs. see someone + verb (base form)

--	see someone + verb-ing: You saw part of the action.
--	“I saw him driving a taxi.”
-(You caught him in the middle of doing it.)
--	see someone + verb (base form): You saw the entire action from start to finish.
--	“I saw him play the piano.”
-(You watched the whole performance.)

-## 19. the amount of money
+## 12. the amount of money

--	Refers to the total sum of money.
+- The total sum of money.

-Examples:
--	“The amount of money we have left is small.”
 - “He was shocked by the amount of money she earned.”

-## 20. The person I’m talking to / conversation partner / talking partner
+## 13. The person I’m talking to / conversation partner / talking partner

--	Different ways to refer to the person you’re speaking with in a conversation.
+- Ways to refer to the person you’re speaking with in a conversation.